NBISweden/strobealign-evaluation/README.md

 - `minmax/Snakefile`: Reproduces the min/max evaluation experiments in the paper "Designing efficient randstrobes for sequence similarity analyses" by Karami et al., 2023. (see `minmax/README.md`)
+- `simx/Snakefile`: Run strobealign and BWA-MEM on all datasets (sim3, sim4, sim5), measure accuarcy, and plot the results.

 ## Datasets